huzcodes/huzcodes.Persistence/README.md

 // Add the registration of persistence from inside huzcodes persistence plugin builder.Services.AddPersistenceServices();

+// Add the registration of persistence using repository inside huzcodes persistence plugin.
+// Before this step you need to create a class that inject your AppDbContext and inherits from 'HuzcodesRepository',
+// then register it.
+For example let's call this class 'DbRepository'. builder.Services.AddScoped(typeof(IRepository<>), typeof(DbRepository<>));
+builder.Services.AddScoped(typeof(IReadRepository<>), typeof(DbRepository<>));

 ```
 #### Reading Data Examples
 SQL Reading Async Without Parameters